CrazyProger1/XSS-Stealer/README.md

 ### Passwords-Telegram

-Steals the password using form autofill and sends it to the Telegram Bot.
+Steals the password and login using form autofill and sends it to the Telegram Bot.

 **XSS-Types:**